The first step is to decide which types of aid you are seeking:

-By March 15, first-year grant applicants (Class of 2018) who have been admitted must submit complete copies of signed 2013 federal income tax forms (with all schedules, attachments and W-2s) for all individuals included on the CSS Profile application.
+By March 14, first-year grant applicants (Class of 2021) who have been admitted must submit complete copies of signed 2016 federal income tax forms (with all schedules, attachments and W-2s) for the applicant, spouse and parents.
 We strongly encourage applicants and their families to complete their tax forms early.
-If it is not possible to do so, you can submit complete 2013 tax forms by March 15 to be considered for a need-based grant.
-To confirm a grant, complete 2013 tax forms must be submitted by the end of April.
+If it is not possible to do so, you can submit complete 2015 tax forms by March 14 to be considered for a need-based grant.
+To confirm a grant, complete 2016 tax forms must be submitted by the end of April.
 Members of the office of student finance review tax forms to confirm and make any necessary adjustments to financial aid awards.
-Therefore, please keep in mind that the late submission of 2013 tax forms will result in late notification of any alterations to your award.
+Therefore, please keep in mind that the late submission of 2016 tax forms will result in late notification of any alterations to your award.
 Applicants to the M.D. program DO NOT need to submit tax returns unless they are admitted.

 All tax forms must be signed and dated, and all schedules, attachments and W-2 forms must be submitted.
 If the applicant or his or her parents or spouse owns a business, complete business returns also need to be included, as well as any partnership and/or "S" Corporation returns.

 The office of student finance attempts to assemble a package of awards to meet each student’s need based on the availability of funds.
 The financial aid offer is referred to as the financial aid package because it typically consists of scholarships, grants and loans.
 Although Einstein is committed to helping as many students as possible, funds for assistance are limited.
 Applicants should be aware that not every student will receive financial assistance equal to his or her demonstrated financial need.

 The office of student finance administers available funds uniformly and equitably in accordance with the existing regulations and policies.